-I don’t believe in time travel, of course, so when somebody sent me the following article that was supposed to be a chapter from a Study of the History of Diabetes from 2016, I didn’t think about it much.
+I don’t believe in time travel, of course, so when somebody sent me the following article that was supposed to be a chapter from a Study of the History of Diabetes published in 2018, I didn’t think about it much.
 Then I read an article about a woman who had been charged with neglect in the death of her son from complications due to diabetes.
 It seems she “was trying to live by faith and felt like God would heal him.”

-For some reason, that made me think of the Future History, so here it is.
+For some reason, that made me think of the Future History, so here is a chapter from the History.

 Chapter IV.
 ACCORD to The Court